There are many different types of mouse traps on the market & I think by now I have tried almost all of them.

 - If you have a very large house, the ultrasonic waves may not reach all the areas where mice are living.

-6. Glue traps
+6. Glue Traps

-This is the only variety of trap I have not used.
+This is the only variety of mousetrap I have not used.
 Removing the mouse from the glue trap is not something I wanted to try and disposing of the trap with the stuck mouse intact seems rather cruel to me.

-HOW IT WORKS: These work by trapping the mouse on a sticky surface.
+These work by trapping the mouse on a sticky surface.
 Once you see the mouse is stuck, you pick up the entire trap & throw it away.

 - They don’t always work.
 Sometimes you will just see a little fur on the trap.